paddymul/buckaroo/docs/source/articles/dont-use-df-head-buckaroo-instead.rst

 * **Planned developments for the default table experience**

 The biggest feature in this area is making the summary stats and column reordering algorithms pluggable.
 This will speed up my own development of features.
 I also want to to experiment with running the initial analysis in a separate thread, dynamically sizing the sample size, this way I can ensure that the table always loads in a reasonable and tunable timeframe.
 I will also be adding unit tests and integrating it with the pluggable stats algorithms (run a series of tests over user supplied summary stats to check for exceptions).
-There are also performance improvements, histograms, and group colors coming.
+There are also performance improvements, histograms, automatic column grouping, column reordering, and group colors coming.

 * **Try Buckaroo**